denevell/Natch-Android/README.md

 ### Icebox

-* Login from any page
+* List view save position when first is showing.
 * See if I can tests gcm notifications
 * Test memory consumption
 * I should see an error on delete thread
 * I should see an error on delete post
+* Only see notification for summaries
+* Tech task: Unit tests from gradle
 * I should keep the found threads on rotate / onResume / app close
-* Only see notification for summaries
-* Save login details
 * 403/401 logs you out?
-* Tech task: Unit tests from gradle
 * I should be able to see new threads notification, a la g+
 * Sliding add thread
 * Sliding add post